-This section collects information on both sustainable and unsustainable (burning) practices associated with forest/wooded land management and clearing of agricultural land allowing for the estimation of burnt area by land use type on the holding.
+This section collects information on both sustainable and non-sustainable practices associated with forest/wooded land management and clearing of agricultural land allowing for the estimation of burnt area by land use type on the holding.
 It also contains questions on pollination methods adopted on the holding.
-It also investigats whether the hoding conducted any soil analysis during the reference period and/or in the past five years.
+In addition it investigates whether the hoding conducted any soil analysis during the reference period and/or in the past five years.